Butternut Squash Fries

 - 1 medium butternut squash

-- Spray a large baking pan with non-stick spray.
+- Spray a large baking pan with non-stick spray or line with a silicone baking mat.

-- Peel the butternut squash and then slice into fry shapes.
+- Peel the butternut squash and then slice it into thin planks.

-- Toss in olive oil, sprinkle with salt, and spread in a single layer on the baking sheet.
+- Toss in olive oil, sprinkle with salt and garlic powder, and spread in a single layer on the baking sheet.

 - Bake for 10 minutes, then flip the fries.